mb47000/JORD/docs/README.md

 Jord was split in two "parts", the *core* and the *assets*.

 #### The Core
-All files ( except */assets* folder ), these are all the features of JORD.
+All files ( except *public/assets* folder ), these are all the features of JORD.
 * Server
 * Router
 * Bundler
-* User Account
-* eShop
-...

 We recommend don't make any changes, to avoid conflict with updates.
 You can update the core with *git pull*

 #### Assets
-> **_IMPORTANT :_** All files and folders in the initial /assets folder are REQUIRED
+> **_IMPORTANT :_** All files and folders in the initial /assets_sample folder are REQUIRED

 You can find all assets editable as you need.
 * HTML Views
 * CSS
 * Javascript
+* SVG

-You can add folder and other files, but be careful, some elements need to be specific.
+You can add folder and other files (fonts, images...), but be careful, some elements need to be specific.
 Read the next chapter.

 ### Edit HTML Views